ip2app/ip2.app/README.md

 Prerequisites:

-Install the software on your PHP pages.
+Use the API requests on your PHP pages.

 Examples: